CaZual-T/CZT-Mod-Manager/docs/INFO_how_cztmm_works.md

   - Installs .pak files to source.
     - automatically detects conflicting pak names, and will rename at the users discretion.
     - .dll and .asi are handled accordingly and linked to the games exe.
-      - Uninstall (F8/Safe Mode) simply removes the linked files from the source folder and any potential .dll/.asi mods from root (exe location)
+      - F7 / Launch Game --> 'Modded' to symlink enabled mods to the "source" folder.
+Any .dll/.asi loaders go to the game root (exe location)
+      - F8 / Launch Game --> 'Safe Mode' to remove symlinks from all locations.

 🟢 Remember: this is just an explanation of how it works.
 All YOU have to do is press 1-2 buttons.